Sourcing Disclosure: Licensed Bangladesh Global Sourcing Specialist facilitating global access under Named Patient Regulations.

 Expert-reviewed clinical data for prescription-only medicine.

-Clinical Indication: Adults Patients with BRCA-Mutated Advanced Ovarian Cancer
+- Used for: Adults Patients with BRCA-Mutated Advanced Ovarian Cancer.

 Niranib 100 mg (active pharmaceutical ingredient: niraparib) is a highly selective, orally active poly (ADP-ribose) polymerase (PARP) inhibitor.
 Manufactured by Everest Pharmaceuticals, this targeted oncology medication is therapeutically equivalent to the innovator brand, Zejula.
 It is strictly indicated for the maintenance treatment of adult patients with advanced epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
 By inhibiting PARP1 and PARP2 enzymes, Niranib disrupts DNA repair mechanisms, inducing synthetic lethality in tumor cells—particularly those with homologous recombination deficiency (HRD) or BRCA mutations.